natalieagus/50005/docs/Problem Set/05-deadlock.md

 </p>

 <p>
-The condition <code>if (load_average() &lt; 5.0)</code> causes the detector to skip checks under high load — which is <em>precisely</em> when deadlocks are more likely to occur.
+The condition <code>if (load_average() &lt; 5.0)</code> causes the detector to skip checks under high load, which is <em>precisely</em> when deadlocks are more likely to occur.
 This creates a blind spot in the system during peak usage, defeating the purpose of detection.
 </p>

 <p>